tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 In order to **edit**, choose the pointer tool from the *top right* of the tools palette.

-Unlike most other development systems, a LiveCode application can be created, edited, debugged and run live.
+Unlike most other development systems, an application can be created, edited, debugged and run live.

-When in run mode, objects receive all the normal messages that drive a LiveCode application.
+When in run mode, objects receive all the normal messages that drive an application.
 For example, clicking on a button in run mode will cause a **mouseUp** message to be sent to it, causing the button's script to run if you've designed it to respond to the **mouseUp** message.